jasperol/MLinPractice/Documentation.md

 ### Interpretation

 Can we already guess which features may be more useful than others?
-- Tweet frequency, day of the week and sentiment analysis were hypothesized by our group to be more useful.
+- The number of tweet replies and tweet frequency, day of the week were hypothesized by our group to be most useful.

 ## Dimensionality Reduction